 The standard completion time for a bachelor’s degree in the United States is four years.
 For a master’s degree, you can reasonably expect an additional two years of study.
 If you want to stick to this general schedule, you need to consider average completion times for public versus private college students.
 Because of competition for classes needed to meet graduation requirements, it can take longer to complete a degree at a public university.
 Graduation rates exceeding four years are not uncommon at such institutions.
 This can be problematic for some students because longer matriculation means an additional cost.
 While still likely to cost less than private schools, this is something to think about when considering the value of a public college.
 Plus, extra time spent working towards a degree represents money lost when it comes to income that you could be earning on the job.

-Cost Is One of the Biggest Differences
+Cost of Public and Private University Is One of the Biggest Differences

 The cost of your college education should always be kept in mind when making decisions about your school attendance.
 There can be a huge gap when it comes to the tuition expenses associated with public versus private schools.
 To illustrate, consider that the cost of a public university was just $10,560 for in-state students in 2020, according to The College Board.
 In-district students paid significantly less (i.e., $3,770).
 While the cost of public university attendance was much more for out-of-state students–$27,020—it still paled compared to the hefty tuition of a private university, which cost an average of $37,650.